HOME

 The course is fully supported with our own course notes dedicated to the Irish VHF exam.

-We have been running successful VHF radio courses and exams for more than 30 years during which time literally thousands of our students, both amateurs and professionals, have been awarded their VHF certificates.
+We have been running successful VHF radio courses and exams for more than 30 years during which time literally many thousands of our students, both amateurs and professionals, have been awarded their VHF certificates.

 INLAND WATERWAYS